Chernoff bounds for branching random walks: Chernoff bound for BRW

-Let $M_0$ be the number of initial ancestors which may approach to infinity, and $M_i(u)$ the total population of $ith$ generation at position $u$, in the forest.
-The population, at $i+1$ generation, produced by those $M_i(u)$ particles can be written as
+To aid intuition, we illustrate the new BRW framework in the discrete case.
+Let $M_0$ be the number of initial ancestors (can be infinity), and $M_i(u)$ the total population of $ith$ generation at position $u$, in the BRW forest.
+The population, at $i+1$ generation, produced by those $M_i(u)$ particles is calculated by

 where